introlatin/introlatin.github.io/docs/02-schedule/index.md

 ***

-## Schedule

 This tab contains the daily schedule and a link to the course slideshows for LATN 1111 (Spring 2023).
+Individual slideshows can be found in the [schedule](schedule).